Patrycja-dz/Single-page-design-portfolio/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Navigate the slider using either their mouse/trackpad or keyboard
 - See some enjoyable CSS animations

 ### Screenshot